YAVI-DEV/YAVI-DEV/README.md

 <p  align="justify"> :bulb: Through intensive training and hands-on projects, I’ve developed capabilities in both <strong>front-end and back-end</strong> development, and I’m ready to take on new technical challenges with a high level of adaptability.</p>

-<p  align="justify"> :orange_book: I passionate about building innovative solutions and motivated by continuous learning.</p>
+<p  align="justify"> :orange_book: I am passionate about building innovative solutions and motivated by continuous learning.</p>

 ________________________________________